 On June 26, 2012, the Company's Board of Directors authorized a program to repurchase, from time-to-time and as market and business conditions warrant, up to \$500 million of the Company's common stock.
 Repurchases under the program may be made on the open market or in privately negotiated transactions, pursuant to Rule 10b5-1 trading plans or other available means.
 There is no minimum or maximum number of shares to be repurchased under the program, which may be discontinued at any time, without prior notice.
-During the three months ended May 4, 2019, the Company repurchased 10,264,052 shares under the program at an aggregate cost of \$201.6 million, which is inclusive of the shares repurchased under the ASR Contract as described below.
-As of May 4, 2019, the Company had remaining authority under the program to purchase \$105.1 million of its common stock.
+During the six months ended August 3, 2019, the Company repurchased 11,013,304 shares under the program at an aggregate cost of \$212.5 million, which is inclusive of the initial shares repurchased under the ASR Contract as described below.
+As of August 3, 2019, the Company had remaining authority under the program to purchase \$94.1 million of its common stock.

 On April 26, 2019, pursuant to existing stock repurchase authorizations, the Company entered into an ASR Contract with the ASR Counterparty to repurchase an aggregate of \$170 million of the Company's common stock.
 Under the ASR Contract, the Company made an initial payment of \$170 million to the ASR Counterparty and received an initial delivery of approximately 5.2 million shares of common stock, which represented approximately \$102 million (or 60%) of the ASR Contract.
-The remaining balance of \$68 million was classified as an equity forward contract and recorded in additional paid-in capital within shareholders' equity as of May 4, 2019.
-The exact number of shares the Company will repurchase under the ASR Contract will be based generally upon the average daily volume weighted average price of the common stock during the repurchase period, less a discount.
-At settlement, under certain circumstances, the ASR Counterparty may be required to deliver additional shares of common stock to the Company, or under certain circumstances, the Company may be required either to deliver shares of common stock or to make a cash payment to the ASR Counterparty.
-Final settlement of the transactions under the ASR Contract is expected to occur by the end of the third quarter of calendar 2019.
-The terms of the ASR Contract are subject to adjustment, including, but not limited to, adjustments arising if the Company were to enter into or announce certain types of transactions or to take certain corporate actions.
-The ASR Contract contains the principal terms and provisions governing the accelerated share repurchases, including, but not limited to, the mechanism used to determine the number of shares that will be delivered, the required timing of delivery of the shares, the circumstances under which the ASR Counterparty is permitted to make adjustments to valuation and calculation periods and various acknowledgments, representations and warranties made by the Company and the ASR Counterparty to one another.
+The remaining balance of \$68 million was classified as an equity forward contract and recorded in paid-in capital within shareholders' equity as of August 3, 2019.

+On September 4, 2019 (subsequent to the second quarter of fiscal 2020), the Company received a final delivery of 5.4 million shares under its ASR Contract entered into in April 2019, which amount was determined based on the daily volume-weighted average price since the effective date of the ASR Contract, less the applicable contractual discount.
+When combined with the 5.2 million upfront shares received at the inception of the ASR in April 2019, the Company repurchased approximately 10.6 million of its shares under the ASR at an average repurchase price of \$16.09 per share.
+All shares were repurchased in accordance with the Company's publicly announced ASR program, which is now complete.
+The shares delivered under the ASR Contract reduced the Company's outstanding shares, and going forward that will have the effect of reducing its weighted average number of common shares outstanding for purposes of calculating basic and diluted earnings per share.